Tornadoes rake 2 Oklahoma cities, killing 2 and injuring 29

 In El Reno, emergency crews sifted through the rubble at the trailer park and motel, where the second story collapsed into a pile of debris strewn about the first floor and parking lot.

-Tweety Garrison, 63, told the AP that she was in her mobile home with her husband, two young grandchildren and a family friend when the storm hit.
-She said when she heard the storm coming she immediately hit the ground.
-Moments later, she heard her next-door neighbor's mobile home slam into hers before it flipped over and landed on her roof.
+Tweety Garrison, 63, told The Associated Press that she was in her mobile home with her husband, two young grandchildren and a family friend when she heard the storm coming and immediately hit the ground.
+Moments later, she heard her neighbor's mobile home slam into hers before it flipped over and landed on her roof.

 Garrison said the incident lasted five to 10 minutes and that she received a tornado warning on her phone but the sirens didn't go off until after the twister hit.